ppqSense/QubeDocs/docs/tutorial/tutorial.md

 ## Editing Content

-If you just want to edit or add content to the site, you do not need to install the entire development environment, you can simply modify the desired pages in a text editor (perhaps one with a markdown preview such VSCode in [github online editor](https://github.dev/ppqSense/QubeDocs)) or directly on the main github site for small changes.
+If you just want to edit or add content to the site, you do not need to install the entire development environment, you can simply modify the desired pages in a text editor or directly on the main github site for small changes (navigate to the page of interest and select the edit-pencil button).

 !!! note "NOTE:"
     A basic editor will not give you a complete preview of the final site, but is sufficient to add content and confirm basic formatting.